Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ## Memory Layouts

 As previously suggested, ensuring that input and weight matrices satisfy specific memory layout requirements is essential for INT8 GEMM performance .
-By default, all PyTorch operators expect a [row major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) ordering for input and outputs tensors.
+By default, all PyTorch operators expect a [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) ordering for input and outputs tensors.
 Ideally, we'd use the same layout for our INT8 matmul to avoid conversion overhead.

 Unfortunately, this is not the case with cuBLASLt, which operates on **column major** by default.
 The `cublasLtMatmul` API does support a row major input tensor with column major weight tensor (and we can transpose the weight tensor offline), but the output is returned in column major.
 In other words, input/weight/output = `ROW`/`COL`/`COL`.
 CUTLASS  goes further and supports `ROW`/`COL`/`ROW` out of the box, which makes it a great option for PyTorch integrations.